fundcrunch-tech/api-documentation/README.md

 **Unsubscribed Users**

-Publick market data are avaliable with some limitation like delais or thresholds No exchange account or private data streamse are avalebled
+Publick market data and Indicators streams are avaliable with some limitation like delais or thresholds.
+No exchange accounts or private data streamse are avalebled.

 **Subscribed Users**

+Subscribed users have data streams without any limitation including private data feedeing and execution functions.

 ## Quiq start